cdcgi/user-service/doc/regions.md

 ### Logic

 #### Validation
-- id : required and not empty
-- region_code : not empty
+- region_code : not empty and unique
 - name : not empty
-- company_id : not empty

 ### Scenario Test